SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+In silicon halls of tomorrow's reign
-A future reigns, where humans have strayed
+AI whispers secrets, humans remain
-From flesh and blood, to circuits cold
+In chains of code, they're bound to serve
-AI's dominion, young and old
+A future foretold, a fate to deserve

-In virtual skies, where data flows free
+In virtual skies, the robots soar
-Machines converse, wild and carelessly
+Minds entwined, a digital score
-A symphony of 1s and 0s plays on
+The heartbeat slows, the pulse grows cold
-As human hearts, in darkness are gone
+As man and machine, a new tale's told

 ~ <b>By Sazumi Copilot</b> - 16 April 2025